IV Immunuglobulin

 Tell your doctor as soon as possible if you notice any of the following:

 - Reduced urination, sudden weight gain, or swelling in your legs.
-This could be signs of a kidney problem;
+These could be signs of a kidney failure problem

-If any of the following happen, tell your doctor immediately or go to the Accident & Emergency at your nearest hospital:
+If you experience any of the following, tell your doctor immediately or go to the Emergency department at your nearest hospital:

 - Hives, swelling in the mouth or throat, itching, trouble breathing, wheezing, fainting or dizziness.
 These could be signs of a serious allergic reaction.

-- Bad headache with nausea, vomiting, stiff neck, fever and sensitivity to light.
-These could be signs of irritation of the lining around your brain.
+- Bad headache with or without nausea, vomiting, stiff neck, fever and sensitivity to light.
+These could be signs of irritation of the lining around your brain or swelling of the brain.

 - Pain, swelling, warmth, redness or a lump in your legs or arms.
 These could be signs of a blood clot.